The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Introduction

 \section{Introduction}

-The eta invariant is a non-local spectral invariant that was first introduced by Atiyah, Patodi and Singer in \cite{APS1} as a boundary contribution of an index formula on manifolds with boundary with APS boundary condition.
+The eta invariant is a non-local spectral invariant that was first introduced by Atiyah, Patodi and Singer in \cite{APS1} as a boundary contribution of an index formula on manifolds with boundary under APS boundary condition.
 It can be defined as follows.
-Let $M$ be a compact Riemannian manifold of dimension $m$ without boundary, and $D$ be a self-adjoint first-order elliptic differential operator acting on sections of a Hermitian vector bundle $E$ over $M$.
-It is well-known that $D$ has pure discrete spectrum consisting of real eigenvalues with finite multiplicity.
+Let $M$ be a compact Riemannian manifold without boundary, and $D$ be a self-adjoint first-order elliptic differential operator acting on sections of a Hermitian vector bundle $E$ over $M$.
+It is well-known that $D$ has \emph{pure discrete spectrum} consisting of real eigenvalues with finite multiplicity.
 Define the eta function of $D$ by

-It is absolutely convergent in the half-plane $\Re(s)>m$ since the eigenvalues of $D$ satisfy a Weyl's law.
+It is absolutely convergent in the half-plane $\Re(s)>\dim M$ since the eigenvalues of $D$ satisfy a Weyl's law.
 Using Mellin transform, the eta function can also be written in terms of the heat operator

 It follows from this expression that the eta function admits a meromorphic continuation to the whole complex plane.
-It was shown in \cites{APS3,Gilkey81globalEta} that $s=0$ is a regular point of $\eta(s;D)$ thus the eta invariant is defined to be $\eta(0;D)$.
+Moreover, $s=0$ is a regular point of $\eta(s;D)$.
+This was shown in \cites{APS3,Gilkey81globalEta} for general elliptic pseudo-differential operators.
+Thus the eta invariant of $D$ is defined to be $\eta(D):=\eta(0;D)$.

 Since \cites{APS1,APS2,APS3}, the eta invariant has been studied extensively and generalized to various situations, for example, manifolds with boundary \cites{GilkeySmith83,DouglasWoj91}, manifolds with conical singularities \cites{Cheeger83singular,Cheeger87conical,BismutCheeger91remarks}, manifolds with cylindrical ends \cites{KlimekWoj93,Muller94}; and some recent developments including the case of convex co-compact hyperbolic manifolds \cite{GMP10}, manifolds with cusps \cite{LMP11cusps}, manifolds with periodic ends \cite{MRS16}, manifolds with edges \cite{PiazzaVertman19edge}, etc. It turns out that the eta invariant plays more and more important roles in geometry and topology.
 For more about this, the reader can consult Goette \cite{Goette12compEta} and the references therein.